mi161374/pytorch_unet/README.md

 2. Change into the project directory: `cd pytorch_unet`
 3. Install dependencies: `pip install -r requirements.txt`

-Please note that python 3.11.4 was used in this project.
+Please note that Python 3.11.4 was used in this project.

 ## Usage